Shortcuts to Adiabaticity in Krylov Space: Discussion and Summary

+Our work offers an interesting prospect to improve state-of-the-art quantum algorithms by combining the formulation of the CD term in Krylov space with the digital approach for quantum simulation.
+This approach may prove advantageous over the current formulation relying on variational methods~\cite{Hegade21,Hegade21factorization,Hegade21Portfolio,Chandarana22, Hegade22DCQO,Chandarana22-2}, suggesting the need to generalize the error scaling in digitizing the CD term~\cite{Hatomura23} to Krylov space.

-To summarize, we have proposed a technique for constructing the CD term exploiting the Krylov operator space.
+In summary, we have proposed a technique for constructing the CD term exploiting the Krylov operator space.
 The method is flexibly applied to systems with many degrees of freedom and can be a powerful general method for understanding the dynamical properties of the system in control.
-Suppression of nonadiabatic transitions in discrete systems with many degrees of freedom is one of the dominant problems in quantum computing, and we hope that our method will be an efficient technique in further studies.
-In particular, our formulation of STA suggests a new class of quantum algorithms based on digitized CD driving in Krylov space, with the potential to outperform the state-of-the-art.
+Suppression of nonadiabatic transitions in discrete systems with many degrees of freedom is one of the dominant problems in quantum technologies, such as quantum simulation and quantum computing, and we hope that our method will be an efficient technique inspiring further studies.